Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Construction of a Bogovskij operator

 \subsection{The first auxiliary operator}

-By assumption, we can cover the boundary of the domain by rectangles $ R_i = I_i \times Q_i $.
+By assumption on the domain, we can cover the boundary by finitely many rectangles $ R_i = I_i \times Q_i $.
 Each rectangle comes with a normal vector $ \vec{n}_i $, which gives the direction of the graph coordinate, and this vector is normal to the hyperplane containing $ Q_i $.
 Without loss of generality, we may assume that the rectangles $ R_i + 10 \delta \vec{n}_i$ would still cover the boundary for a suitably small $ \delta $.
 Let